zaccaria-lab/SPRINTER/README.md

 SPRINTER is written in Python3 and will be packaged and distributed through [bioconda](https://bioconda.github.io/).
 During review, SPRINTER installation has been automatically tested using the available [SPRINTER CodeOcean capsule](https://codeocean.com/capsule/9392115) and can be installed directly from source following the instructions below.

-1. [Manual installation](#manual): installs CHISEL from source with conda.
+1. [Manual installation](#manual): installs SPRINTER from source with conda.
 2. [Basic requirements](#reqs): list of requirements.

 <a name="manual"></a>
 ### Manual installation

-CHISEL can be installed manually in three steps by creating a custom environment with `conda` (that can be installed locally on any machine using either the compact [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or the complete [Anaconda](https://www.anaconda.com/)).
+SPRINTER can be installed manually in three steps by creating a custom environment with `conda` (that can be installed locally on any machine using either the compact [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or the complete [Anaconda](https://www.anaconda.com/)).

-First, CHISEL requires `bioconda` [requires](https://bioconda.github.io/), which can be used by setting the following channels in this exact order:
+First, SPRINTER requires `bioconda` [requires](https://bioconda.github.io/), which can be used by setting the following channels in this exact order:
 ```shell
 conda config --add channels defaults
 conda config --add channels bioconda